exactshubham/Table_By_React/README.md

-                       React Assignment
+# React Assignment

-Create a basic calculator.

-Create 2 input fields
+## Create input field
-and four buttons named addition, subtraction, multiplication and division add a H1 tag and show the results when you click on the specific button.

-Add Delete button to delete all values.
+## When you type a number on that input field immediately generate table for that number and show it on the page